Shopify/graphql-design-tutorial/TUTORIAL.md

 type Mutation {
   # ...
-  collectionCreate(title: String!, ruleSet: CollectionRuleSetInput, image: ImageInput, description: String) collectionUpdate(id: ID!, title: String, ruleSet: CollectionRuleSetInput, image: ImageInput, description: String) }
+  collectionCreate(title: String!, ruleSet: CollectionRuleSetInput, image: ImageInput, description: String) collectionUpdate(collectionId: ID!, title: String, ruleSet: CollectionRuleSetInput, image: ImageInput, description: String) }
 ```

 You'll note that this is very similar to our create mutation, with two
-differences: an `id` argument was added which determines which collection to
+differences: a `collectionId` argument was added, which determines which
-update, and `title` is no longer required since the collection must already have
+collection to update, and `title` is no longer required since the collection
-one.
-Ignoring the title's required status for a moment our example mutations
+must already have one.
+Ignoring the title's required status for a moment, our
-have four duplicate arguments, and a complete collections model would include
+example mutations have four duplicate arguments, and a complete collections
-quite a few more.
+model would include quite a few more.

 While there are some arguments for leaving these mutations as-is, we have
 decided that situations like this call for DRYing up the common portions of the